The 12 Golden Rules for Stress-Free Air Travel

 Get there in plenty of time

-Plan to arrive at the airport 2 hours before a domestic flight or 3 hours before an international flight to bypass the stress of traffic, long lines, and unforeseen hassles.
+Plan to arrive at the airport two hours before a domestic flight or three hours before an international flight to bypass the stress of traffic, long lines, and unforeseen hassles.
 (You can get estimated screening wait times with the apps GateGuru and My TSA.)
 Lighten your load immediately with curbside check-in.
 If security makes you anxious, remember why it’s there: “The long lines and extensive searches ensure that we all fly safely,” says psychologist Francine Rosenberg, PsyD.
 “The inconvenience is a small price to pay for a safe flight and peace of mind.”
-These are the travel fees every smart traveler avoids.
+Make sure you ditch these 16 other airport mistakes before your next trip, too.

 Find a spot to relax

-Once you have any extra snacks you might need to score—go for cheese sticks, whole food bars, and roasted chickpeas, Kaufman says—look for a meditation, yoga, or designated quiet room in the airport for some Zen-ful moments before you board.
+Once you have any extra snacks you might need to score—go for cheese sticks, whole food bars, and roasted chickpeas, Kaufman says—look for a meditation, yoga, or designated quiet room in the airport for some zen moments before you board.
 If your airport is not so enlightened, consider shopping or browsing the bookstore, nursing a green juice or smoothie at a café, or getting a massage or other express spa service before heading to your gate.
+Follow these air travel tips before your next flight.

 Give in to the downtime